Skip to main content

 Multi-Destination Wayfinding

-// destinations to create multi-segment directions.
+// Pass an array of destinations to create multi-segment directions.

-const directions = mapData.getDirections(departure, destinations, {
+const directions = mapData.getDirectionsMultiDestination(departure, destinations);

 The following CodeSandbox demonstrates how to create multi-segment directions and draw them using Navigation.